jonasjancarik/compose-rename/README.md

 - **Mode**:
   - `labels` (default): Finds Compose-managed volumes by label `com.docker.compose.project=<old>`.
   - `prefix`: Finds volumes by name prefix `<old>_...`.
 Useful when labels are missing (e.g., Swarm or externally created volumes).
+- **Default naming flow**: By default, after migrating volumes, the tool prefers to rename the project directory to the NEW name and leave the compose file untouched.
+Docker Compose will then use the directory name as the project name when you run commands from that directory.
+  - Choose the alternative `--edit-compose` (or press `e` when prompted) if you want a fixed project name independent of the directory name, or if you routinely use `docker compose -p/--project-name`.
+  - If your compose file already sets `name:` or your `.env` contains `COMPOSE_PROJECT_NAME`, renaming only the directory will not change the project name Compose uses.
+Either remove those overrides or choose the compose-edit option.

 ## Common commands